bgsoftware/company-site/_posts/2019-06-26-whats-my-software-going-to-cost.md

 We still haven’t answered your question.
 What’s it really going to cost?

-if you are buying something off the shelf, the final, out-the-door price will be based on what features/pricing tier you choose, and most companies clearly show you what you get for X dollars a month.
+If you are buying something off the shelf, the final, out-the-door price will be based on what features/pricing tier you choose, and most companies clearly show you what you get for X dollars a month.

 It’s the custom solution that has more wiggle room.
 But it’s different and not a bad thing.
 If you want something made just for you, and you want to own it as opposed to renting it month-to-month, the final cost is still going to come down to the things we mentioned above.
 What do you need a software to do?
 What operations are you automating?
 What kind of database do you need?